-As a retiree, when each of you reach age 65, you each must enroll in Medicare (both Parts A and B) to continue state or local health insurance.
+As a retiree, when each of you reach age 65, you each must enroll in Medicare (both Parts A and B).
+If you do not sign up for Parts A and B, you will be responsible for the amounts Medicare would have covered.
 We will automatically mail you a reminder before your 65th birthday and your spouse's birthday.
-Your premiums decrease when either of you are enrolled in Medicare (both Parts A and B).
+Your premiums decrease when either of you are eligible for Medicare (both Parts A and B).
 You will need to complete and return the Medicare Eligibility Statement (ET-4307) and provide a copy of your Medicare card(s) to ETF.